Sounak-Github/Journey-1/README.md

-# Journey-1
+# Journey-One
-Exploring the platform
+Explore the platform